supboiii552/supboiii552/README.md

 This was a really seroius readme i am upbeat usually i like minecraft war thunder roblox and memes. holy crap cheating in minecraft is so fun (:

-my dumbass district gives us ipads which are so restrictive id rather have a chromebook or something 😒🙄
+my dumbass district gives us ipads which are so restrictive id rather have a chromebook at this point 😒🙄